 DCAC Completes its Child-Friendly Campus

 In 2014, our Medical House opened.
 We designed the house in partnership with Denver Health so that when a forensic interview indicates a need for a medical exam, children can simply go next door, rather than travel to the hospital.
 With three welcoming houses on our Children’s Campus, all the services needed by child victims and their families are now available in one central location.

 DCAC Turns 20

 In 2015, we celebrated our 20th anniversary.
-From serving fewer than 300 children annually in 1995, with no home of our own, and no bilingual staff, DCAC now serves more than 6,000 people with a staff of 19, more than half of whom are bilingual.
+From serving fewer than 300 children annually in 1995, with no home of our own, and no bilingual staff, DCAC now serves more than 6,000 people with a staff of 25, over 70% of whom are bilingual (English and Spanish).
 As we grow the capacity of our Children’s Campus, we are also expanding our outreach into the community.
-We don’t wait for high-risk and fragile families to find us – we go to them.
+We don’t wait for high-risk and traumatized children and families to find us – we go to them.

 This work could not be done without the support of our various partners.